 Johnson has led the Ethiopia International Field Program since 2008, bringing students to work with local NGOs on project work and independent primary research.
 Students often work with the Consortium for Self Help Approach Promoters, an organization promoting women’s self-help groups.
 He also gives lectures at Addis Ababa University and the Yom Institute for International Development, and runs M&E capacity-building workshops for national NGOs.
 He also serves as Monitoring and Evaluation director for Wide Horizons for Children, an international child welfare agency, installing M&E protocols in Ethiopia and Guatemala and producing program evaluations.

-Johnson has worked primarily in emergency relief, refugee resettlement and humanitarian aid for the International Rescue Committee, Center for International Rehabilitation, United Nations, and Human Rights Watch.
-He has worked in Pakistan, Sudan, Ethiopia, Cote d'Ivoire, Sierra Leone, Liberia, Ghana, Nigeria, Bosnia, Croatia, Nicaragua, Guatemala and El Salvador.
+Prior to joining The New School, Johnson worked in emergency relief, refugee resettlement and humanitarian aid for the International Rescue Committee, Center for International Rehabilitation, United Nations, and Human Rights Watch.
+He has worked in Pakistan, Sudan, Ethiopia, Cote d'Ivoire, Sierra Leone, Liberia, Ghana, Nigeria, Kenya, Bosnia, Croatia, Nicaragua, Guatemala and El Salvador.

 PIA II: Project Implementation

 Thesis Supervision (Fall 2018)